-The Committee may establish its own rules which shall provide that individual faculty members are entitled to submit information to the Committee, that no Committee member is permitted to participate in discussions or to vote on matters directly affecting the member's own college or area, and that Committee members will hold in strict confidence all budget information which the Committee receives on a confidential basis from the University President or other administrative officers of the University.
+The Senate Advisory Committee on University Strategic Planning may establish its own internal rules which shall provide that individual faculty members are entitled to submit information to the Committee and that Committee members will hold in strict confidence all budget and planning information which the Committee receives on a confidential basis from the University President or other administrative officers of the University.

 The Committee should respond to directions from the Senate, while retaining the freedom to set its own agenda.
-The Committee's principal role is one of consultation with the University administration, and of presenting and arguing for the views and interests of the whole faculty in the administration's long-range academic and budgetary planning.
-The Committee should strive to persuade the administration to make critical budgetary and academic policy decisions in as open and public a way as possible.
+The Committee's principal roles are to (1) consult with the University administration, and present and argue for the views and interests of the whole faculty in the administration's long-range academic and budgetary planning and (2) identify and bring to the attention of the Academic Senate various longrange, strategic issues, decisions and challenges that should be addressed in furthering the University's missions and positioning the University to be responsive to the demands of a changing and competitive environment.
+The goal of the Committee is to assure that academic interests such as academic freedom, academic excellence and principles of shared governance are considered when developing the long term strategic directions of the University.
+The Committee should strive to persuade the administration to make critical long term budgetary and academic policy decisions in as open and public a way as possible.

-The Committee shall perform the functions assigned to it by applicable provisions of Policy 6-313 (Terminations and Program Discontinuance-Declaration of Financial Exigency)

-h.
-Senate Advisory Committee on Diversity.

-The Senate Advisory Committee on Diversity ("SACD") is hereby established as a standing committee of the Academic Senate.
-The provisions described in [Parts III-D-3 and III-E] of this Policy as generally applicable for standing committees of the Senate apply for this

-Committee, except as otherwise specifically described here.
-[User note: this committee was formerly known as the University Diversity

-Committee-UDC (1998-2014, became a Senate-elected Senate standing committee in 2003), and earlier known as the Faculty Affirmative

-Action Committee-FAAC (pre-1998).]
+Specific Powers and Duties:

+- 1. Provide a forum for individual faculty members to submit information on long term strategic budget and planning. - Represent views and interests of all faculty in matters related to long term strategic planning for the Institution. - Consult with the University administration on developing a transparent process for long term strategic planning.

+- 4. Provide the University administration with input to all strategic planning initiatives that the administration should refer to the Committee for review. - 5.
+Identify and bring to the attention of the Academic Senate various long-range, strategic issues, decisions and challenges that should be addressed in furthering the University's missions and positioning the University to be responsive to the demands of a changing and competitive environment. - The Committee shall perform the functions assigned to it by applicable provisions of Policy 6-313 (Terminations and Program Discontinuance-Declaration of Financial Exigency). - h.
+Senate Advisory Committee on Equity, Diversity, and Inclusion.
+The Senate Advisory Committee on Equity, Diversity, and Inclusion ("SAC-EDI") is hereby established as a standing committee of the Academic Senate.
+The provisions described in [Parts III-D-3 and III-E] of this Policy as generally applicable for standing committees of the Senate apply for this Committee, except as otherwise specifically described here.
+[User note: From 2014 to 2020 this committee was named the Senate Advisory Committee on Diversity (SACD).
+It was formerly known as the University Diversity Committee-UDC (1998-2014, became a Senate- elected Senate standing committee in 2003), and earlier known as the Faculty Affirmative Action Committee-FAAC (pre-1998).] - .
+Membership and officers - The membership of the Committee with full voting rights consists of eighteen persons.
+Twelve shall be faculty members (six Tenure-line and six Career-line).
+Three shall be staff members serving three year terms (approved by the Senate Executive Committee after nomination by the University of Utah Staff Council-UUSC---see Policy 5-003).
+Three shall be students serving one year terms (selected by ASUU).